iocsh.h

 Parameters:

-Read and evaluate IOC shell commands from the given file.
 A list of macros can be supplied as a parameter.
-These macros are treated as environment variables during exectution of the file’s commands.
+These macros are treated as environment variables during execution of the command.

 Parameters: